milkbottledude/woodlands-jb_tracker/Documentation.md

 `app.yaml` contains code which configures how GAE deploys our website.
 Right now its still an empty file 📁, but we will get to it once we need to deploy the website publicly 🌐.

 The `templates/` folder contains the main HTML file, index.html.
-I'm not too sure why a whole folder is needed for just for one file, but this is by default how website files should be organized, with css files inside static/ and html files inside templates/.
+I'm not too sure why a whole folder is needed for just for one file, but this is by default how website files should be organized 🗄, with css files inside static/ and html files inside templates/.

-`main.py` as you know contains the backend for our website, and `rfr_model.joblib` contains the weights of our pre-trained random forest regressor model.
+`main.py` as you know contains the backend for our website, and `rfr_model.joblib` contains the weights of our pre-trained random forest regressor model 🌲🌲🌲.

-The `static/` folder contains all the css files, as well as image files which I intend to output in the website, such as background images.
-The {number}_jam.jpg files are pictures of the causeway at different levels of congestion, with 1 meaning 'no jam' to 5 meaning 'chock full of cars'.
+The `static/` folder contains all the css files, as well as image files which I intend to output in the website 🖼️.
+The {number}_jam.jpg files are pictures of the causeway 🛣️ at different levels of congestion, with 1 meaning 'no jam' to 5 meaning 'chock full of cars' 🚙🚗💨.

 You may notice that there is one more css file, mobile.css.
-Its basically the same as styles.css, but for if someone opens the website through their mobile phone, or a device of different dimensions to a laptop/desktop.
-Why is this necessary you may ask?
+Its basically the same as styles.css, but for when someone opens the website through their mobile phone 🤳, or a device of different dimensions to a laptop/desktop.
+You may be wondering, why is this necessary 🤔?

-So far, every time I have entered the website, it has been from my laptop, so the website is opened in landscape mode.
-It looks great, formatting and space between elements have been hand-tuned to perfection by yours truly.
-But enter the very same url in your iPhone or Samsung galaxy, and you get something that looks like this.
+So far, every time I have entered the website, it has been from my laptop 👨‍💻, so the website is opened in landscape mode.
+It looks great, formatting and space between elements have been hand-tuned to perfection by yours truly 🔧.
+But enter the very same url in your iPhone or Samsung galaxy 📱, and you get something that looks like this...

 insert chopped formatting for fone:

 Fig 5.6: How the website looks like when viewed from an iPhone 12.

 As you can see, css that looks good for one device may not look as good for another.
-Rather, it can be pretty hideous.
+Rather, it can be pretty hideous 🤮.

 This is where mobile.css comes in.
-Its very similar to styles.css, except I changed the (background image)[GAE/static/website_bg.jpg] to something more potrait friendly.
-I also edited the text sizes to make the words fit the screen sizes of mobile phones.
+Its very similar to styles.css, except I changed the (background image)[GAE/static/website_bg.jpg] to something more potrait friendly 🌃.
+I also edited the text sizes to make the words fit the screen sizes of mobile phones 📱.

-Anyway, after adding joblib to the project folder, we can now reference its weights in main.py and use it to properly output a prediction value.
+Anyway, after adding the joblib file to the project folder, we can now reference its weights ⚖️ in main.py and use it to properly output a prediction value 📲.
 Lets see the changes in main.py.
 ```
 ...
 3    import joblib